 The target of the anti-cancer activity of Soricidin was discovered by Soricimed to be the calcium ion channel TRPV6 (Transient Receptor Potential, Vanilloid family, number 6).
-Most solid tumour cancers produce large amounts of this channel and the flood of calcium into the cell triggers cell growth, proliferation and metastases.
+Most solid tumor cancers produce large amounts of this channel and the flood of calcium into the cell triggers cell growth, proliferation and metastases.
 It promotes a pathway that stops the self-destruct sequence (apoptosis) present in all healthy cells.
 Inhibiting TRPV6 normalizes intracellular calcium – reducing the activity of genes associated with cancer cell growth, proliferation and metastases and lifts the inhibition of apoptosis.
 TRPV6 thus represents a compelling target for the development of new cancer treatments.

 TRPV6 is one of approximately 26 functional ion channels in the super-family of TRP channels.
 TRPV6 is selective for calcium ion and is constitutively active.
 The major function of TRPV6 is uptake of calcium into the body through the gut.
-TRPV6 is now recognized as an oncochannel and its gene classified as an oncogene or proto-oncogene.
+TRPV6 is now recognized as an oncochannel and its gene is classified as an oncogene or proto-oncogene.

 TRPV6 Channel (Side View)

 TRPV6 Channel (Top View)

 Over-expression of TRPV6 has been reported in many human cancers.
 Large amounts of TRPV6 mRNA have been found in a colorectal cancer cell line (SW480) and a chronic myelogenous leukemia cell line (K-562).
 Up-regulation of TRPV6 mRNA is reported for prostate cancer and in prostate cancer cell lines LNCaP and PC3.
 High expression of TRPV6 in breast cancer correlated with pathological parameters.
-Most strikingly, there is a positive correlation of the TRPV6 mRNA signal with the Gleeson scoring of prostate tumours.
+Most strikingly, there is a positive correlation of the TRPV6 mRNA signal with the Gleeson scoring of prostate tumors.
 Immunohistochemical studies show greatly elevated amounts of TRPV6 in carcinomas of prostate, breast, colon, ovary and thyroid.
 High expression of TRPV6 in breast cancer correlated with pathological parameters and poor patient outcomes.
 Elevated TRPV6 has also been reported in estrogen receptor-negative breast cancers, and correlated with poor prognosis for patients.
 All five types of ovarian cancer show similar elevated levels of both TRPV6 mRNA and protein.